mcjlnrtwcz/tracks-sample-manager/README.md

 **Planned features:**
 * drag'n'drop samples into slots on the grid from your drive,
 * (optionally) move samples around and preview them,
+* save and load intermediate state (e.g. in case of failure during the process),
+* (optionally) warn about stereo files,
 * convert audio files to format used by Tracks,
 * name files in regard to their position on the grid and generate a `.zip` file than be unpacked onto the SD card manually.